 Cordoba is also a great place to spend a night if you really want to slow down and enjoy the city empty in the morning and evening when the day trippers are gone.
 I chose to spend the night last time I was in Spain and really enjoyed how peaceful it was in the morning and evening.

-Getting around Cordoba
+Getting around Cordoba, Spain

 Cordoba is 100% walkable with a compact city center.
 You can get to pretty much anywhere in 25 minutes or less by foot, including the train station and all the top attractions.

-Best Things to do in Cordoba Spain
+What to do in Cordoba Spain

-Walking Tour – if you have limited time in Cordoba or just want someone to take the guesswork out of what to visit, consider doing a walking tour.
+If you have limited time in Cordoba or just want someone to take the guesswork out of what to visit, consider booking a walking tour.
 Many of them include the sights below and give insights to the histories and stories behind Cordoba’s past.

 The Mezquita, aka the Great Mosque of Cordoba, is without a doubt the highlight of Cordoba.
-This mosque turned cathedral is considered Europe’s best Islamic sight after the Alhambra in neighboring Granada.
+This mosque-turned-cathedral is considered Europe’s best Islamic sight after the Alhambra in neighboring Granada.

 Take your time to really take in the significance and beauty of the Mezquita.
 For four centuries Muslims worshiped in and were called to prayer from the Mezquita.
 In 1236 the mosque was converted into a catholic cathedral after Cordoba was conquered by King Ferdinand III.